 What’s Behind Animal Migration?

 Hibernation is staying in the same place and sleeping through the worst conditions.
-Many small-bodied mammals tend to deal with the seasonal changes by eating so much that they put on a layer of fat and by hibernating in the winter.
+Many small-bodied mammals deal with the seasonal changes by eating so much that they put on a layer of fat and by hibernating in the winter.

-Why Do They Move?
+Why Do Animals Migrate?

 I think the reasons behind the moves are pretty obvious.
 The changing temperatures seem to be the biggest factor causing animals to move.